Dmitry Klokov: Biography

 Klokov won the silver medal at the 2008 Summer Olympics, with a total of 423 kg.
 He won the silver medal at the 2011 World Weightlifting Championships, with a 196 kg snatch, 232 kg clean and jerk for a total of 428 kg at a body weight of 104.6 kg.
 He lost to a fellow Russian, Khadzhimurat Akkayev by 2 kilos (on the snatch).
 Klokov was scheduled to compete at the 2012 Summer Olympics in the 105 kg class but was forced to withdraw due to undisclosed medical reasons.

 In May 2015, Klokov announced his retirement from international competition.
-Klokov recently signed with the Baltimore Anthem of the National Pro Grid League.
+He later signed with the Baltimore Anthem of the National Pro Grid League.

 In 2020, Klokov received retrospective doping charges from the International Testing Agency, for historic doping offences during his competitive weightlifting career.

 Personal life

 Klokov and his wife, Elena Klokova, have a daughter named Anastasia.